Often, we focus on the mistakes that job seekers need to avoid when interviewing. Rarely do we discuss the mistakes that hiring managers make.

 Yet those same mistakes could be causing great candidates to decline a second interview, or turn down your job offer.
-Interview etiquette helps you minimise problems that can arise and help you avoid creating a bad impression.
+Good interview etiquette helps you minimise problems that can arise and help you avoid creating a bad impression.

 You expect your candidates to arrive prepared for their interview, and the same is expected of you.
 Make sure you read any resumes before the interview starts.
-Have a list of questions prepared in advance that relate to the jobs responsibilities.
-An interview is not the time to start winging it, candidates can tell when you are not prepared.
+Have a list of questions prepared in advance that relate to the responsibilities of the job.

-Start on time – end on time
+2. Start on time – end on time

-Know what is inappropriate
+3. Know what is inappropriate

-While some interview etiquette mistakes are common, there are some that are far more serious.
+While some interview etiquette mistakes are common, some are far more serious.
 Any questions or comments that involve ageism, sexism, racism, or any other nefarious isms prohibited by law, should never make their way into your interview.

 While you don’t have to wear a suit and tie, you do need to look your best.
 How you dress should be an indication of your corporate culture.
 However, keep in mind that this is still a professional meeting.
 Create a great first impression.

-Minimise your distractions
+5. Minimise your distractions

 Minimise any office distractions by making sure everyone is aware you are in an interview, and to only interrupt should a fire alarm go off.
 Make your interview space a focused one.

 Pause at the end of their answer, as their second level response could be much more in-depth than their first one.
-By actively listening to them, you are able to diversify your questions to match what they have already told you, and dive deeper into any pre-planned answers.
+By actively listening to them, you can diversify your questions to match what they have already told you, and dive deeper into any pre-planned answers.

 Remember not to interrupt.
 It can be tempting to jump in to clarify what a candidate is saying.
 But doing so throws people off their train of thought and can disrupt the flow of a great interview.

-It’s a conversation not an interrogation
+7. It’s a conversation, not an interrogation

 Smile, relax and get less formal.
 The opposite will cause the candidates to stress and clam up.
 You are looking for candidates to truly open up about what they are looking for in their next role, and to get them excited about this opportunity.

-Ask the same set of questions for the same job
+8. Ask the same set of questions for the same job

-This doesn’t mean that you cannot ask an additional question that come up based on your conversation.
+This doesn’t mean that you cannot ask any additional questions that come up based on your conversation.
 It means that your core questions should stay the same for every interview for the same job.

-Behavioural questions instead of trick questions
+9. Behavioural questions instead of trick questions

 There should be a behavioural interview portion to your conversation.
 This will give you a better idea of how a candidate will react in situations they are likely to encounter.
 Make them specific to past performance and situations.

 If you are letting your unconscious bias get in the way of interview etiquette, you are doing yourself and your candidate a disservice.
 During and after you have completed interviews, take time to think about exactly what it was that a candidate did or said that turned them into a ‘No’ for you.

-Stop looking for a superhero
+11. Stop looking for a superhero

 People come with a wide variety of skills and industry experience.
 You need to look at a candidate’s actual qualifications and how they can excel in your role.
 Doing otherwise will cause you to waste time and miss out on exceptional candidates that could be perfect with minimal training.

-Leave time for candidate questions
+12. Leave time for candidate questions

-This interview is not all about you.
+The interview is not all about you.
 Interview etiquette demands that you acknowledge that by leaving time for candidate questions.
 Give candidates a chance to interview their interviewer.
 You don’t ever want a candidate leaving with unanswered questions.

 Allow interview etiquette to help you